LPF Investment strategies

 100%

-A small number of employers are funded in the Mature Employer Strategy, which invests in a portfolio of UK index-linked and nominal gilts to reduce funding level and contribution rate risk to a level appropriate to their circumstances.
-The liabilities funded by the Mature Employer Strategy represent less than 0.2% of total Lothian Pension Fund liabilities.
+A small number of employers are funded in the Mature Employer Strategy, which invests in a portfolio of UK index-linked gilts to reduce funding level and contribution rate risk as they approach exit from the Fund.
+The liabilities funded by the Mature Employer Strategy represent approximately 0.1% of total assets.

 Investments